 When awarding grants, precedence is given to scientists and artists born or residing in Kymenlaakso, and to scientific or artistic work focused on the region.
-The Fund will award a total of 510,000 euros in grants in the January 2023 round of applications.
+The Fund will award a total of 500,000 euros in grants in the January 2024 round of applications.
 The fund does not support just equipment and travel.

 Applying for a Grant

 You may apply for a grant on the Online Application Service and provide a reference on the Online Reference Service.
 All applications and references must be submitted to the online service before 4 pm local Finnish time (EET) on the deadline date.
 Applications and references submitted in any other way will not be considered.
 The applicant should familiarise themselves carefully with the application guidelines and make sure they have appended all requested attachments in their application.
 More information on the January round of applications can be found here.

 It is possible to apply for grants in all fields of science and art.

 Regional Fund Special Purpose Grants